Last Updated on September 13, 2023 by Dave Schoenbeck

 - Turn the “why” into a tactical adjustment to get things back on track.
-It’s not enough to study your metrics: you need to act on them.
+Studying your metrics is not enough; you need to act on them.
 Concoct a strategy for improving your business performance and use your metrics as a guide.

 Improving your business performance is more natural with someone in your corner.
 That someone is me.
-Sign up for my newsletter to have my latest blog posts delivered right to your inbox.
+Sign up for my newsletter to deliver my latest blog posts to your inbox.